Warning

 • comm – The communicator to split.

-• M – the size of the communicators used for spatial parallelism.
+• M – The size of the communicators used for spatial parallelism.
+Must be an integer divisor of the size of comm.

-ensemble_name – string used as communicator name prefix, for debugging.
+• kwargs – Can include an ensemble_name string used as a communicator name prefix, for debugging.

 Raises: